Lip balm is not created equally. For just a little bit more money, you can buy lip balm without palm oil.

 - Vanilla Madagascar

-Check out their extensive product list.
-All of their balms are palm oil free.
-They also offer lip tints.
+Badger confirmed these balms are palm oil free.
+They also make lip tints.

 - Booda Butter Naked Lip Balm

-This vegan balm is unflavored and unscented.
+Booda Butter Naked Lip Balm is a vegan balm.
+It’s unflavored and unscented.
 It’s free from tocopherols.
 Ingredients include sweet almond oil and wild-crafted candelilla wax.

 This was the first palm oil free lip balm we found and used.
 We love it!